 Help for Young People

-The Mental Health Foundation have some amazing website pages to help young people during the pandemic.
+The Mental Health Foundation have some amazing website pages to help young people.
 They also made available a booklet called The Anxious Child for parents and carers wanting to know more about anxiety in children and young people.

 Problems with Drugs & Alcohol